PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 ### Hacker News is a double-edged sword

 We’ve found that hitting the front page results in a giant, ego-boosting traffic boost, with a noticeable but small signup boost.
-It’s not dependable though – even if you’re really good at it, you’ll have a 1 in 10 hit rate.
+It’s not dependable though – even if you’re great at it, you’ll have a 1 in 10 hit rate.
 You need to graduate to repeatable marketing at some point.

 Don’t upvote your own content, and don’t ask other people to – post it and pray.
 There are no secret tricks.

 ### Beware the attribution mirage

 You can’t rely on UTM parameters to tell you where a user actually first heard about you.
-Example: user reads an article about PostHog on Hacker News -> searches ‘posthog’ -> clicks on a Google Ad.
-Our analytics will tell us ‘wow, Google Ads are awesome!’
+Example: user reads an article about PostHog on Hacker News -> searches 'posthog' -> clicks on a Google Ad.
+Our analytics will tell us "wow, Google Ads are awesome!"
 But that’s not the whole picture.

 In your product signup flow, include an optional free text box asking people where they first heard about you.
 About 10% of signups usually fill this in.
 Read the data and report on it every week.
 It’s manual but vitally important info.

-## Post-product-market fit
+## 🚀 Post-product-market fit

 ### Hire a developer who loves writing onto your marketing team